Sustainability 101 – Create the Culture.

 Further to that how can a business expect to gain credibility, brand loyalty and their customer’s trust when they aren’t practising what they preach?
 Especially when other businesses are.

 So before you try and be “more sustainable” in your business start by ensuring you have zero contamination in your waste bins, and you don’t leave the lights on in your toilets.
-If you can get everyone on your team doing that, you are better than the majority of business I visit.
+If you can get everyone on your team doing that, you are better than the majority of businesses I visit.

 Founder / Director